Skip to main content

 Camille Padeken said she enjoys exposing her children to the art.

-“We don’t come down very often but we thought it was a fun chance for the kids to see the museum and do some crafts,” she said.
+“We don't come down very often but we thought it was a fun chance for the kids to see the museum and do some crafts,' she said.

 Erin Askar, a resident of Spanish Fork, brought several of her children to Second Saturday for the first time this month.

 “It was really fun,” Askar said.
-“I liked how they took the kids around to the different paintings and let them see kind of from a child’s eye view … otherwise [the kids] just kind of skip along and pass by.”
+“I liked how they took the kids around to the different paintings and let them see kind of from a child's eye view … otherwise just kind of skip along and pass by.”

 Hastings said she is constantly surprised by the insightful observations the children make about the art.

 “I love their comments,” she said.
 “Some of the four year olds will say some of the most profound things about the art. … Every single time they notice things I never noticed before.
 I love that.
-It just goes to show that any age can gain something valuable from looking at art.”
+It just goes to show that any age can gain something valuable from looking at art.'

-Parents can now sign up for next months Second Saturday event “Sharing Middle Eastern Animal Fables in Beauty and Belief: Crossing Bridges with the Arts of Islamic Culture by calling the Museum of Art.
+Parents can now sign up for next months Second Saturday event 'Sharing Middle Eastern Animal Fables in Beauty and Belief: Crossing Bridges with the Arts of Islamic Culture' by calling the Museum of Art.
 Spots fill quickly; so reserve your spot early.